medeiros/medeiros.github.io/_posts/2023-10-20-Arch-Linux-Installation-And-Minimalistic-Setup.md

 And that's it.
 You can restart to validate the solution.
-You can also plug the external drive at any time and type `sudo mount -a`; this command will read the `/etc/fstab` file and apply immediately.
+You can also plug the external drive at any time and type `sudo mount -a`; this command will read the `/etc/fstab` file and apply the mount action immediately.